Villanova University

 Villanova University is a private Catholic research university in Villanova, Pennsylvania, United States.
 It was founded by the Order of Saint Augustine in 1842 and named after Saint Thomas of Villanova.
 The university is the oldest Catholic university in Pennsylvania and one of two Augustinian institutions of higher learning in the United States (the other being Merrimack College).

-The university traces its roots to the old Saint Augustine's Church, Philadelphia, which the Augustinian friars of the Province of Saint Thomas of Villanova founded in 1796, and to its parish school, Saint Augustine's Academy, which was established in 1811.
+The university traces its roots to the old Saint Augustine's Church, Philadelphia, which Augustinian friar Matthew Carr founded in 1796, and to its parish school, Saint Augustine's Academy, which was established in 1811.
 It is classified among "R2: Doctoral Universities – High research activity".

 History

-In October 1841, two Irish Augustinian friars from Saint Augustine's Church in Philadelphia, with the intention of starting a school, purchased 200 acres in Radnor Township.
+In October 1841, two Irish Augustinian friars from St. Augustine's Church in Philadelphia, with the intention of starting a school, purchased 200 acres in Radnor Township.
 Known as "Belle Air", the estate belonged to the late John Rudolph, a merchant of Burlington, New Jersey and Philadelphia.
 The school, which was called the "Augustinian College of Villanova", opened in 1842.
 Besides the novitiate and college, the Augustinians had pastoral care of Catholics living within a fifteen-mile radius.
 Bishop Francis Kenrick dedicated the chapel in 1844.
 Parishes at Berwyn, Bryn Mawr, and Wayne developed from the Villanova mission.

 However, the Philadelphia Nativist Riots of 1844 that burned Saint Augustine's Church in Philadelphia caused financial difficulties for the Augustinians, and the college was closed in February 1845.
 The college reopened in 1846 and graduated its first class in 1847.
 In March 1848, the governor of Pennsylvania incorporated the school and gave it the power to grant degrees.
 In 1859, the first master's degree was conferred.
 In 1857, the school closed again as the demand for priests in Philadelphia prevented adequate staffing, and the crisis of the Panic of 1857 strained the school financially.
 The school remained closed throughout the Civil War and was used as a military hospital.
 It reopened in September 1865; since then it has operated continuously.
 Its prep school later moved to Malvern, a town along the Main Line.
 Today it is called Malvern Preparatory School and is still run by the order.